DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Correspondence letter.md

 ### Negative message
 - Abstract
 	- purpose statement and buffer such as appreciation
-	- bridge between your letter and previous communcation
+	- bridge between your letter and previous communication
 - Body
 	- Focus on what can be done or an option, if possible
 	- brief statement of bad news or what can not be done